exhorder/RCloneSync/README.md

 - 171015  Moved tooManyLocalDeletes error message down below the remote check to provide both local and remote change lists to the stdout

-- 170917  Added --Force switch - required when the the % changes on local or remote system are grater than maxDelta.
+- 170917  Added --Force switch - required when the % changes on local or remote system are grater than maxDelta.
 Safeguard for local or remote not online.
        Added --ignore-times to the copy of changed file on remote to local.
 Was not copying files with matching sizes.